-Were you involved in a recent mva? are you suffering from neck and back pain? we can help!
+Were you recently involved in a Motor Vehicle Accident (MVA)?
+Are you suffering from neck pain?
+We can help!

 Are you on your phone or computer all day?
 You're not alone.
 As the majority of us own a smartphone of some sort, we are all susceptible to suffering from text neck.